 Each time a team member completes a task, the progress percentage updates in real-time.
 This motivates your team to be even more productive because they can actually see the impact their work has on their goal!

-This feature is great for your Agile PMO.
+This feature is great for your agile PMO (Project Management Office!

 It allows them to create detailed visual roadmaps for the Agile rollout plan.

 The Timeline view allows you to create your team’s schedule and the sequence in which they need to complete tasks.

 - Assign tasks to Agile team members from the timeline

 - Visualize the tasks by day, week or month